chrismlusk/accuraty-templates/DNN/skin/assets/sass/README.md

 ## Main files

-The main files (e.g., `main.scss`, `home.scss`, `manage.scss`) should be the only Sass files from the whole code base not to begin with an underscore.
+The primary files (e.g., `main.scss`, `home.scss`, `manage.scss`) should be the only Sass files from the whole code base not to begin with an underscore.
 These files should generally not contain anything but `@import` directives and comments.
 The exception is page-specific files (e.g., `home.scss`), since these will compile into CSS files that are only loaded for specific pages.

 *Note: Before the code is deployed to the server, this file is compiled into the CSS file that is used for this project's skin.*